flodolce92/42_Piscine/README.md

-# 42_C_Piscine
+# 42 C Piscine
-This are all the C project I've done during the Piscine in 42Rome.
+This are all the project I've done during the Piscine in 42Rome.

 ## [Shell00](Shell00/)
 - [ex00: Z](Shell00/ex00/z)